Science Applications International (NYSE:SAIC) Releases FY 2022 Earnings Guidance

-Science Applications International (NYSE:SAIC) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $6.500-$6.700 for the period, compared to the Thomson Reuters consensus estimate of $6.510.
+Science Applications International (NYSE:SAIC) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided EPS guidance of $6.500-$6.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.510.
 The company issued revenue guidance of $7.30 billion-$7.40 billion, compared to the consensus revenue estimate of $7.33 billion.

-Science Applications International (NYSE:SAIC) last announced its quarterly earnings data on Wednesday, September 1st.
-The information technology services provider reported $1.97 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.47 by $0.50.
-The business had revenue of $1.84 billion for the quarter, compared to analyst estimates of $1.79 billion.
-Science Applications International had a net margin of 3.93% and a return on equity of 26.92%.
-Science Applications International’s revenue was up 4.1% compared to the same quarter last year.
-During the same period in the prior year, the business posted $1.63 earnings per share.
-On average, equities analysts predict that Science Applications International will post 6.69 earnings per share for the current fiscal year.
+Several research firms have issued reports on SAIC.
+The Goldman Sachs Group lowered shares of Science Applications International from a neutral rating to a sell rating and set a $89.00 price target on the stock. in a research report on Tuesday, June 8th.
+Zacks Investment Research raised shares of Science Applications International from a sell rating to a hold rating and set a $97.00 price target on the stock in a report on Tuesday, June 8th.
+Morgan Stanley raised their price target on shares of Science Applications International from $97.00 to $101.00 and gave the company an overweight rating in a report on Monday, June 7th.
+Finally, Cowen reissued a buy rating on shares of Science Applications International in a research note on Thursday.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Hold and an average target price of $97.44.

-A number of research analysts have recently commented on the stock.
-Zacks Investment Research raised shares of Science Applications International from a sell rating to a hold rating and set a $97.00 price objective for the company in a research report on Tuesday, June 8th.
-Morgan Stanley lifted their price objective on shares of Science Applications International from $97.00 to $101.00 and gave the stock an overweight rating in a research note on Monday, June 7th.
-Finally, The Goldman Sachs Group cut shares of Science Applications International from a neutral rating to a sell rating and set a $89.00 price objective for the company. in a research note on Tuesday, June 8th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $97.44.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 29th.
+Shareholders of record on Friday, October 15th will be issued a dividend of $0.37 per share.
+The ex-dividend date is Thursday, October 14th.
+This represents a $1.48 annualized dividend and a yield of 1.73%.
+Science Applications International’s payout ratio is currently 23.60%.

-A hedge fund recently raised its stake in Science Applications International stock.
-Morgan Stanley grew its holdings in shares of Science Applications International Co.
-(NYSE:SAIC) by 12.3% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 836,110 shares of the information technology services provider’s stock after acquiring an additional 91,475 shares during the quarter.
-Morgan Stanley owned 1.44% of Science Applications International worth $73,352,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 75.72% of the company’s stock.
+An institutional investor recently raised its position in Science Applications International stock.
+Morgan Stanley boosted its stake in shares of Science Applications International Co.
+(NYSE:SAIC) by 12.3% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 836,110 shares of the information technology services provider’s stock after purchasing an additional 91,475 shares during the quarter.
+Morgan Stanley owned about 1.44% of Science Applications International worth $73,352,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+75.72% of the stock is currently owned by institutional investors and hedge funds.

 About Science Applications International